Tejas-34/College-Website/README.md

 # College-Website
-Create a student helper website
+Creating a student helper website for the use for college curriculam.